gar1t/gage-save/tests/lib-python-util.md

     2
     >>> calc.incr(1, 2)
     Traceback (most recent call last):
-    TypeError: incr() takes 2 positional arguments but 3 were given
+    TypeError: Calc.incr() takes 2 positional arguments but 3 were given

 What happens when we add two listeners that both provide results?
 The behavior is as follows: